lpan/perfect-schedule/README.md

 ##### Server and Database
 - [x] Extensible (has a configuration file keeps track of a list of supported school)
-- [x] Feed course data to DB -> if a school is in config file but its collections are empty
+- [x] Feed course data to DB -> if a school is in the config file but its collections are empty
 - [x] Handle GET '/api/suggest' request.
 - [x] Handle GET '/api/search' request.